a

 neurodiverse children succeed.

 Here at City Elementary, we recognize that children inhabit a wide spectrum.
 We teach social and emotional skill-building alongside academic subjects like math, reading, and science.
 Our students thrive in small classrooms with expert teachers, who provide support for attention, regulation, and social connection.
 Collaborating with parents, we design educational plans that enhance the continuity of learning between home and school, and foster students’ exponential growth.
 Near the University of Chicago, we cultivate countless partnerships that infuse our community with vitality, vigor, and innovative ideas.
-City Elementary inspires diverse learners to take risks and achieve their fullest academic and social potential.
+City Elementary affirms and inspires diverse learners to achieve their fullest social and academic potential.

 Changing lives, one neurodiverse student at a time.